top of page

 About the Project

-Services will play a vital role in allowing APEC to make progress on the objectives set out in the La Serena Roadmap for greater women’s economic empowerment.
-The services sector is the largest productive sector in nearly all APEC economies and the largest employer of women at all skill levels.
-The potential for the services sector to provide new and expanded opportunities for women has significantly increased in recent years given the transformation of the APEC region towards ‘servicification’ (a growing percentage of services in production, investment, trade and consumption) along with the growing digitalization of services trade.
-With over 60% of services trade now being carried out in digitized form, this allows for greater participation of women and women-led services firms to engage in trade in regional and global markets, with huge opportunities to achieve positive results for women’s professional growth, greater gender equality and inclusivity.
+Services will play a vital role in enabling APEC economies to progress these objectives.
+Services are the largest productive sector in nearly all APEC economies and the largest employer of women across all skill levels.
+The potential for services to provide new and expanded opportunities for women has grown significantly in recent years with the region’s shift towards “servicification”—a rising share of services in production, investment, trade, and consumption—alongside the digitalisation of services trade.
+With over 60% of services trade now carried out in digitised form, women and women-led services firms can more readily participate in regional and global markets, creating opportunities for women’s professional advancement and stronger outcomes for gender equality and inclusivity.

 Click to view: